Play Award

-An annual award for a primary school with a practical idea that has made demonstrated positive impact in children’s lives through play.
+An annual award for a primary school with a learning program, class or an individual student or teacher, that has made a remarkable and ongoing contribution to ‘play in learning’ with demonstrated positive impacts.

 Award Amount: $10,000